 Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/30212

 dc.description.abstractTo address the agency problem, corporate governance legislation has placed stringent requirements on the behaviour of individuals appointed to company boardrooms and senior management positions.
 In contrast, there is an absence of robust governance frameworks for politicians and their advisors.
 This is problematic given the delegation of decisions making authority by the public and the adverse consequences of poor decisions and unscrupulous behaviour on societal well-being.
-Accordingly, this paper draws on the tenets of corporate governance legislation and outlines how application of a similar framework within government has the potential to improve the efficacy and transparency of its decisions.en_AU
+Accordingly, this paper draws on the tenets of corporate governance legislation and outlines how application of a similar framework within government has the potential to improve the efficacy and transparency of its decisions.en

-dc.rightsCopyright All Rights Reserveden_AU
+dc.rightsCopyright All Rights Reserveden

-dc.subjectAgency problemen_AU
+dc.subjectAgency problemen

-dc.subjectpublic governanceen_AU
+dc.subjectpublic governanceen

-dc.subjectpublic policyen_AU
+dc.subjectpublic policyen

-dc.typeWorking Paperen_AU
+dc.typeWorking Paperen

-usyd.facultyThe University of Sydney Business Schoolen_AU
+usyd.facultyThe University of Sydney Business School, Institute of Transport and Logistics Studies (ITLS)en

-usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en_AU
+usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en

+Show simple item record